 You will be in good company.
 Over 650 management teams across the UK have chosen LDC’s flexible approach to private equity over the past 40 years.
 Every one of those growth journeys is different but they all have two things in common: ambition and partnership.
 We will get to know you and your business, backing you to achieve your business ambitions.

 How long will LDC be invested for?

-As part of Lloyds Banking Group, we’re not like other private equity firms.
+As part of Lloyds Banking Group, we are not like other mid-market private equity firms.
 We don’t have to focus on fundraising.
 Nor do we have a set fund cycle.
 So we can be more flexible, supporting you through ups and downs.

-Some of our tenures have been less than a year and some have been for more than ten years – whatever happens, we will support until it is right for everyone involved to proceed with an exit strategy.
+Some of our tenures have been less than a year and some have been for more than ten years – whatever happens, we will support until it’s right for everyone involved to proceed with an exit strategy.
 And we often stay invested after that.

 Find out more about LDC here.

-What is private equity and how does it work?
+What is a private equity investment and how does it work?